 All juniors with a GPA greater than or equal to 3.5 are eligible for participation in the SPHS Departmental Honors Program.
 In the Fall semester, the department chair sends an email message to undergraduate speech and hearing majors inviting students who meet the eligibility criteria to attend a group meeting to learn about the program.

-Applications to the program must be submitted to the undergraduate coordinator by the end of week 3 of the Fall semester.
+Applications to the program must be submitted to the department chair by the end of week 3 of the Fall semester.
 Applications should be submitted electronically, the application including an unofficial copy of an academic transcript, a resume, a writing sample where literature cited (if available), and a brief statement of why the applicant wants to do honors and what s/he hopes to gain from it.
 Applicants are notifed by the end of week 9 regarding the outcome of their application.
 Successful applicants are admitted to the honors program in the Spring of their junior year.